Data Delivery Models

 This page describes the supported data delivery models for sharing data with Fyre.

-Fyre is designed to be flexible and work with different partner setups.
+Fyre is designed to be flexible and compatible with different partner setups.
 Multiple delivery models are supported to accommodate technical constraints, existing architectures, and operational preferences.

 Regardless of the chosen model, all delivered data follows the same ingestion and processing pipeline once received.